Framing effect (psychology): Influence: real world application

 Framing effects have powerful real-world influences.
 They shape decision-making across a broad range of domains and contexts—for example, in public health, education, politics, law, and economics.
 Even when options are logically identical, subtle shifts in wording—such as presenting outcomes as gains or losses—can reverse preferences.

 In a 2021 study on the framing effect in the context of the COVID-19 pandemic, researchers found that the framing effect was larger in this context than under normal circumstances, indicating that individuals were more influenced by how options were presented during the pandemic.
 There was a positive association between the framing effect and perceived stress and concerns related to coronavirus, indicating that these factors are influential when it comes to decision-making.
 However, they were not related to risk aversion.
+More recent research has examined framing in vaccine communication.
+A 2026 discrete choice experiment involving 907 U.S. adults found that, compared with framing COVID-19 vaccination as a government recommendation, framing vaccination as a means of preserving personal freedom was associated with higher stated vaccine acceptance among respondents with greater vaccine hesitancy, but not among those with lower hesitancy.
+Framing vaccination as a way to protect others was associated with higher acceptance across hesitancy levels.

 This effect has been shown in other contexts: